neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 Creating cryptographically secure hashes is a crucial part to many security related tasks.
 To make sure the hashes are built correctly Flow provides a central hash service ``Neos\Flow\Security\Cryptography\HashService``, which brings well tested hashing algorithms to the developer.
-We highly recommend to use this service to make sure hashes are securely created.
+We highly recommend using this service to make sure hashes are securely created.

 Flow’s hash services provides you with functions to generate and validate HMAC hashes for given strings, as well as